danielsp45/torchFS/report/main.typ

 To know how to optimize our filesystem to suit PyTorch workloads, we first needed to understand how PyTorch accesses data.
 Therefore, we have to first profile the PyTorch data access patterns.

-We profiled the data acess patterns of PyTorch using a passthrough implementation of FUSE that logged the accesses made to files during training.
+We profiled the data acess patterns of PyTorch using a passthrough implementation of FUSE @fuse that logged the accesses made to files during training.
 We evaluated the access patterns with two different datasets: resnet and cosmoflow, with 1 and 4 GPUs each.
 Resnet is a composed of a few large files (~80MB each), while cosmoflow is composed of many small files (~64KB each).
 These four configurations let us evaluate the access patterns of PyTorch in different scenarios.

 After evaluation, we found the PyTorch access pattern to be as follows:
 1. Epoch Starts